 What is CBD?

 CBD is short for cannabidiol.
 It is a naturally occurring substance found in cannabis (and more specifically, hemp) and belongs to the family of endocannabinoids.
 Endocannabinoids are substances that can interact with your endocannabinoid system, which is a system that helps regulate bodily functions like mood and appetite.
-A good way of thinking about it is the endocannabinoid system is responsible for making sure that your body is not dramatically impacted and changed by outside stimuli.1
+A good way of thinking about it is the endocannabinoid system is responsible for making sure that your body is not dramatically impacted and changed by outside stimulation.1

 CBD is a naturally occurring substance and belongs to the family of endocannabinoids.
 Endocannabinoids are substances that can interact with your endocannabinoid system, which is a system that helps regulate bodily functions like mood and appetite.